tomkocse/qwen_finetune/README.md

 ```

 ## Files
-- `./env.sh`: In order to run on my cluster, I have a list of environments to set up.
+- `./env.sh`: In order to run on SLAI cluster, it is better to set up the environment.
-The most important lines are the last two lines, which activates the conda environment and
-set up the huggingface cache directory.
 The pre-trained model checkpoint and the dataset will be saved to `HF_HOME`.
 So, ideally, everyone could share one copy of pre-trained model and data.
 Saves disk space bit.
 ```shell